 As an Angel Investor, Argo Ventures and Stefan Beiten are currently involved with Argo Ventures in Stegimondo and many other Berlin start-up companies

-Additionally, Stefan is heavily involved in various roles at the YPO Organisation, the largest entrepreneurial organisation in the world with around 25,000 CEOs as members, whose Berlin chapter he co-founded in 2010.
+Additionally, Stefan is heavily involved in various roles at the YPO Organization, the largest entrepreneurial organization in the world with around 25,000 CEOs as members, whose Berlin chapter he co-founded in 2010.

-Work on Argopreneurs as venture builder and transformation consultancy, and Argo Capital for structured financial solutions
+Work on Argo Advisory as venture advisory and transformation consultancy, and Argo Capital for structured financial solutions

 Sale of shares of Greenlight Media